Grants and funding

 STRUCTURES AT RISK FUND (SRF) - Level of Funding: Minimum €15,000 - Maximum €30,000

 SRF is a national scheme for urgent works to safeguard Protected Structures and in certain cases, works to structures within Architectural Conservation Areas.
 Only structures in immediate danger of significant deterioration will qualify for consideration for funding.
-Fingal County Council facilitates the initial applications but the Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs operates and determines the final list of nationwide projects to be granted funding.
-The Department will consider only 2 applications per local authority ( a 3rd application can be made if it relates to an Irish Historic House in private ownership) .
+Fingal County Council facilitates the initial applications but the Department of Culture, Heritage and the Gaeltacht operates and determines the final list of nationwide projects to be granted funding.
+The Department will consider only 4 applications per local authority ( a 5th application can be made if it relates to an Irish Historic House in private ownership).

-The Guidance Circular on the Structures at Risk Fund 2017, which explains the scheme and contains the Application Form, is available to download.
+The Guidance Circular on the Structures at Risk Fund 2018, which explains the scheme and the Application Form, are available to download.

-The Guidance Circular on the Built Heritage Investment Scheme 2017, which explains the scheme and contains the Application Form, is available to download.
+The Guidance Circular on the Built Heritage Investment Scheme 2018, which explains the scheme and the Application Form, are available to download.

 Fingal County Council operates a fund out of its own budget for minor repair/maintenance works or restoration of features to Protected Structures and historic buildings of merit in Architectural Conservation Areas.
 This is for works that cost under €5,000.
 See the leaflet below for information on the types of works covered by this scheme and the Application Form is available to download